27 Places to See in Rome: A Local’s Guide to Rome in 2026

 8. National Roman Museum, Baths of Diocletian:

-Built during Diocletian’s mandate in 305 AD, the Baths of Diocletian were the largest thermal complex in Ancient Rome.
-They could accommodate 3,000 people inside, more than twice the capacity of the famous Baths of Caracalla.
-The restoration work took 30 years.
+Built during Diocletian’s mandate in 305 AD, the Baths of Diocletian were the largest thermal complex in Ancient Rome, and they are so massive that you simply cannot miss visiting them.
+They could accommodate 3,000 people at once, which is more than twice the capacity of the famous Baths of Caracalla.

 Opening Times: every day from 10.30 am to 7.30 pm.